PavlivAndriy/AgileSoftware/README.md

 ## Database

-Before running the project.

-Please, create a database with Maven command issued from project root dir

-**mvn dbmaintain:updateDatabase**

 In a Database will be user with admin rights, e-mail:  **admin@ss.com**, and password:  **admin**

 # Developing

 ## Database

+For creating empty tables, please, issue command from project root dir

+**mvn dbmaintain:updateDatabase@db-update-create**

+For creating tables and populating them with some reference data, please, issue command from project root dir

+**mvn dbmaintain:updateDatabase@db-update-refdata**

 For dropping a database is a Maven command issued from project root dir